-Swiss Mountain Pine has forest green foliage.
+Swiss Mountain Pine is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has forest green evergreen foliage.
 The needles remain forest green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Swiss Mountain Pine is a dense multi-stemmed evergreen tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Swiss Mountain Pine is recommended for the following landscape applications;

 - Windbreaks and Shelterbelts

 Swiss Mountain Pine will grow to be about 13 feet tall at maturity, with a spread of 7 feet.
 It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.